Alan Burke (director): Television

 In 1957 he directed a TV play for the ABC, A Fourth for Bridge.
 He formally joined ABC TV in 1958 and as an executive producer and director until 1986.
-He directed operas, ballet, musicals, original Australian drama and Australian adaptations of overseas drama.
+He directed operas, ballet, musicals including his own, original Australian drama and Australian adaptations of overseas drama.

 Burke later described his process for directing operas:

 What I do first is learn the whole opera.
 I would get the records of the opera and learn every note and all the dialogue.
 I would play it, and play it etc. After a while images come into the mind – the way an aria sticks out in an opera and so do certain key moments.
 Then I work out the crucial scenes.
 What makes it different to any other opera.
 Why is this opera the opera it is.
 The ABC Music Department cast all the operas so I played no part in that.
 Next was the design.
 I was allocated a designer.
 We would work out the costumes and sets and flavour and tone and period.
 Next is the big job of plotting the opera ie pictures and all the detail.
 I would leave the office and go home and play the opera for weeks, with the script in front of me.
 I would work on it plotting bar by bar.
 Then I passed all that information to the cast.
 I found most singers very grateful for direction.

-He directed a production of Merchant of Venice starring Barry Creyton who later called Burke " a very gentle, erudite man.
+He directed a production of Merchant of Venice starring Barry Creyton who later called Burke "a very gentle, erudite man.
 Very sympathetic – he knew exactly what he wanted from actors and how to get it without ranting and raving; he would coax it out of you."

-The team of Lola Montez were commissioned to write an original musical for television, Pardon Miss Westcott.
+The team of Lola Montez were commissioned by ATN7 in 1959 to write an original musical for television, Pardon Miss Westcott which was directed by David Cahill.
 A third musical by the trio, based on Ruth Park's The Harp in the South, has never been performed.

 He taught at NIDA and did consultancy for the Australian Film Commission.

 In 1980 he won a Sammy Award for directing A Toast to Melba.
 He returned to directing theatre in 1982 with Errol Flynn's Great Big Adventure Book for Boys.